anu-bazar/Machine-Learning-projects/README.md

 > For this project, I've used the following libraries: Pandas, Sklearn, Numpy, Tensorflow, Keras, Plotly, Seaborn, Matplotlib.

 I also created a report on the findings of an in depth analysis to accompany the code.
 The code is available on a Google Colab notebook and a Python script.
+> [!IMPORTANT]

-To view the full project, I'd personally suggest you to please view the Jupyter notebook titled `spotify.ipynb` file for the code with commentary and visualizations for the best experience.
+> To view the full project, I'd personally suggest you to please view the Jupyter notebook titled `spotify.ipynb` file for the code with commentary and visualizations for the best experience.